jackfranklin/half-stack-webpack/slides/presentation.md

 ## Plugins

-A Webpack plugin will typically work on the bundle as a whole, rather than on individual files.
+A webpack plugin will typically work on the bundle as a whole, rather than on individual files.

 ---